 In 2013, it converted to a light cavalry reconnaissance role, exchanging its tanks for lighter vehicles such as the Jackal 2 and the Coyote tactical support vehicle.

-Explore the history and collections of the Royal Scots Dragoon Guards by visiting the regimental museum at Edinburgh Castle.
+Discover more about The Royal Scots Dragoon Guards by visiting the Royal Scots Dragoon Guards Museum at Edinburgh Castle.